Sharpen Your Memory

 Hocus, Pocus, Focus

 First, I want to get into some effective techniques for sharpening our memories.
+Before I continue, you should know that this post contains affiliate links, which means that if you click on or purchase one of the products links I’ll receive some compensation which will support my addiction to all things coffee.
 Focus and being present.
 Furthermore, being focused will allow us an easier time remembering why we went in the next room, for example, car keys. (keeping track of my keys was my focus)Now, instead of tossing the keys on the nearest table, counter, or desk, I designated a specific location for my keys to go as soon as I walked into the house.
 Finally, losing my sanity is another thing I do not want to have to hunt down, so paying a little attention to what we are doing is worthwhile.

 Sharpen your memory with the memory palace

 This technique is not new, but it is a great one.
 Essentially you visualize your house and all the rooms in it.
 Next, you place items in each room that you specifically want to remember.
 For me, this works well with a grocery list.
 I can memorize a long list of grocery items by placing them in the rooms of the house.
 Then I mentally walk through the rooms of my house and I remember the things I needed to pick up from the store.

 I like to use index cards for this technique and different colors of ink in my personal opinion, this technique is great for students and anyone who needs to memorize a script.
 Let me use the Declaration of Independence as an example of how this method works.

 As you can see above, in green are the first letter of each word in the first paragraph of the Declaration of Independence.
 “When in the course of human events it becomes necessary for…etc.”